Four of Alembics: Luxury

 A single lotus or other flower is filling two cups, which in turn fill the lower cups through overflow, but these second cups are not overflowing.
 Leaves are present, depicting the end of the flowering phase thus an end to the pleasure phase.
 A cross is depicted on this card with the stems or leaves and an inverted quarter moon, probably associated with the planetary Luna.

-Luna in Cancer will lead to a definate looniness which should be enjoyed by all present who happen to catch the benefactor of this card in a good mood.
-This should be connected to the earlier levity principle of the male principle in acting upon the degraded or weak female principle, renewing it.
+Luna, in Cancer, will lead to a definite looniness which should be enjoyed by all present who happen to catch the benefactor of this card in a good mood.
+This should be connected to the earlier levity principle of the male principle, in acting upon the degraded or weak female principle, renewing it.
 Levity is very important, and the card could have easily been called that, too.